Knicks rally, end skid against Jokic-less Nuggets, 106-103 - WHIZ News

 The Nuggets were also without Aaron Gordon (non-COVID illness), putting DeAndre Jordan and Jeff Green into the starting lineup.

-For much of the game the Nuggets looked disjointed using unfamiliar lineups.
-Michael Porter Jr. was 1 of 8 from the field and held to five points.
+The Nuggets looked disjointed using unfamiliar lineups.
+Michael Porter Jr. was 1 of 8 from the field, didn’t take a shot in the second half, and was held to five points.
 Denver, which entered shooting an NBA-best 50.4% from the field, shot 43.9%.

+“They out-toughed us,” Hyland said.
+“Credit to them, but we should’ve won that game.”

 The Knicks also struggled to score, with R.J.
 Barrett finishing with 11 points on 4-of-18 shooting.
 He missed all nine of his 3-point attempts.